 We hold a number of Open Mornings and Group Visits throughout the year which give a general introduction to the school, a tour of the campus and, if appropriate, a visit to a Boarding House.
 Following a visit it is possible to arrange an individual meeting with the Director of Admissions or the Head of Sixth Form Admissions.
 Please contact the Registrar for Year 7 and Year 9 entry, or the Sixth Form Registrar for entry to the Sixth Form, for more information or to arrange a visit.
 The usual points of entry are at 11+/Year 7, 13+/Year 9 and 16+/Year 12.

-We no longer offer boarding in Years 7 and 8.
+We do not offer boarding in Years 7 and 8.
 Please note that this will not affect the Continuity of Education Allowance for FCO personnel.
 Contact the Admissions Office for more details.

 Criteria for entry